Will my home look exactly like the renderings?

 When do I choose my interior finishes?

-After your purchase, we'll coordinate a selections appointment where you'll work through your interior finishes with our trusted suppliers.
-We'll be there with you throughout the process to ensure everything aligns with your vision and budget.
-More details on timing and scheduling will be provided following your purchase.
+After your purchase, we schedule a selections appointment where you'll work through your interior finishes with our trusted suppliers.
+We stay with you throughout the process to keep everything aligned with your vision and budget.
+We'll confirm the timing and scheduling details with you shortly after you buy.

 What should I bring to my selection's appointment?

-Come with a sense of your style.
-Whether that's saved photos, Pinterest boards, magazine clippings, or simply a clear idea of the look and feel you're after.
-If you've already researched appliances, even better.
-Having your appliance selections and specifications ready ahead of time makes the appointment much smoother and more productive for everyone.
+Bring a clear sense of your style.
+That could be saved photos, Pinterest boards, magazine clippings, or simply a firm idea of the look and feel you're after.
+If you've already chosen your appliances, bring those selections and specifications too.
+Having them ready ahead of time is the single thing that makes the appointment run smoothly rather than stall on details.

 Will I have to visit multiple places to make my selections?

-No. We've built relationships with trusted local suppliers so your selections process is as streamlined as possible.
-We'll guide you through everything in a structured way.
-Working through structural and mechanical decisions first, followed by your interior finishes including tile, cabinetry, and flooring.
-Our goal is to make the experience enjoyable and efficient, without sending you all over town.
+No. We've built relationships with trusted local suppliers so your selections process stays as streamlined as possible.
+We guide you through everything in a structured order, starting with structural and mechanical decisions, then moving to your interior finishes including tile, cabinetry, and flooring.
+Our goal is to keep the experience enjoyable and efficient, without sending you all over town.

 Can I walk away from the Agreement after signing?